backstreetbrogrammer/20_JavaCrashCourse/README.md

 Best practice is to use parenthesis `()` to change the precedence and make the code more readable.

-###### Interview Problem 2 (CLSA): Compute the parity of a `long` word (64-bits).
+#### Interview Problem 2 (CLSA): Compute the parity of a `long` word (64-bits).

 The **parity** of a binary word (64-bit) is **1** if the number of 1s in the word is **odd**; otherwise, it is **0**.
-For example, the parity of 1011 is 1, and the parity of 10001000 is 0.
+For example, the parity of number 11 (binary=1011) is 1, and the parity of number 136 (binary=10001000) is 0.
 Parity checks are used to detect single bit errors in data storage and communications.

 **Solution**: